santhosh1120/M1_APPLICATION_TELECOMBILLINGSYSTEM/1.Requirements/readme.md

 # Features
 This project supports the following types of telecom managing system:

-1.Add new records: add new data into file with name, phone number and amount to be paid
+1.Add new records: add new data into file with name, phone number and amount to be paid.

-2.View list of records – lists all telephone billing records
+2.View list of records – lists all telephone billing records.

-3.Modify records – edit the added records; name, phone number and/or amount of payment can be edited
+3.Modify records – edit the added records; name, phone number and/or amount of payment can be edited.

-4.View payment – shows amount to be paid
+4.View payment – shows amount to be paid.

-5.Search records – search for added/updated records in file
+5.Search records – search for added/updated records in file.

-6.Delete records – removes data permanently from file
+6.Delete records – removes data permanently from file.

 # 4W's and 1 H's
 ## Why:
-1. To maintain records of the customer
+1. To maintain records of the customer.
-2. I’m making this to do all make payment for the customer
+2. I’m making this to do all make payment for the customer .
 3. It can be used by anyone at any place.

 ## Where:
 1. This can be used in telephone exchange offices.
-2. We can use it in the telephone billing offices
+2. We can use it in the telephone billing offices.

 ## Who:
 1. It can be used by employers in telephone office .